 Tumaini Carayol at the José María Martín Carpena Arena

 Not even those deafening, constant roars from the crowd could help to push Nadal beyond the limits of his bruised and broken body.
-Despite fighting for every last point with the diligence and desperation that has defined his entire career, Nadal was comprehensively defeated 6-4, 6-4 by Botic van de Zandschulp in the opening Davis Cup rubber between Spain and the Netherlands.
+Despite fighting for every last point with the diligence and desperation that has defined him, Nadal was comprehensively defeated 6-4, 6-4 by Botic van de Zandschulp in the opening Davis Cup rubber between Spain and the Netherlands, a match that would turn out to be the last of his professional career.

-In the past few days, as the tie grew closer, speculation also raged about exactly what form Nadal’s participation in Málaga would take.
+In the past few days, as the tie neared, speculation raged about exactly what form Nadal’s participation in Málaga would take.
 He had not played an official match since the Olympic Games nearly four months ago, so the consensus was that he would only take to the court in doubles.
-After arriving on-site earlier than most players and training diligently, including a set with Carlos Alcaraz on Monday night, Nadal was given the green light to compete in singles.
+After arriving earlier than most players and training diligently, including a set with Alcaraz on Monday night, Nadal was given the green light to compete in singles.

 The spectacle that followed, however, bore little resemblance to those legendary times of old.
 It quickly became clear that Nadal was severely limited.
-His movement was extremely poor, particularly towards his backhand wing.
-He struggled badly with his return, usually one of his biggest strengths.
-Not only was he unable to read Van de Zandschulp’s serve, he simply could no longer move his body with the agility required to track those serve down.
+His movement was poor, particularly towards his backhand wing and his forehand continually dropped short, allowing Van de Zandschulp to overpower him.
+He struggled badly with his return of serve.

-There were still moments that the 11,000-strong audience will never forget.
-At one point, Nadal chased down a lob and fired an overhead skyhook with his back to the net before sending the fans to their feet by winning the point.
-Down 4-1 and a double break, Nadal pulled a break back through his sheer force of will, which in the past would have been the start of an epic comeback.
+There were still moments the 11,000-strong audience will never forget; in the second set, he chased down a lob and responded with an overhead skyhook, his back to the net, before sending the fans to their feet by winning the point.
+Down 4-1 and a double break, Nadal pulled a break back through his sheer force of will.
+Many times in the past, that would have been the start of an epic comeback.
 This time, he did not come close.

-During his pre-event press conference, Nadal himself had made a point of noting that he was here to play and help the team – not simply to finish his career.
-In reality, if this was solely about helping the team, Spain’s best team configuration would have placed Nadal in a doubles-only capacity.
-But this is one of the greatest players of all time.
-It is only right that he had the opportunity to step on to the court on his own for one last tussle.
+Before the tie, Nadal had made a point of noting that he was here to play and help the team – not simply to finish his career.
+In reality, Spain’s best team configuration would have placed Nadal in a doubles-only capacity.
+But he is one of the greatest of all time and the sight of him stepping on to the court for one last tussle was more meaningful to the crowd than any win.

 Leave a Comment